ivanleey/rover_assignment/README.md

     -   `/login`: if a user is already signed in redirect to `/products`
     -   `/products`: a user must be signed in to view
 -   You can use either the Rest or the GraphQL API
 -   Handle When a session expires by refreshing the session and retrying the same request that failed due to session expiry.
-To help test this flow you can run the following command that will expire all sessions (refresh tokens are still valid after expiring): `docker-compose run --rm postgres psql -U postgres dev -c "UPDATE sessions SET expires_at = now()"`
+To help test this flow you can run the following command that will expire all sessions (refresh tokens are still valid after expiring): `docker-compose exec postgres psql -U postgres dev -c "UPDATE sessions SET expires_at = now()"`